 A natural-born multipotentialite with a true portfolio career, Meg continues to work in-house for leading international companies whilst completing a Psychotherapy degree, establishing a private therapy practice, and running a ‘mindful wine’ company, www.dancingvine.co.uk.
-This month she shares her belief that, as her father used to say, “You can do a lot with your life, as long as you have balance”.
+She shares her belief that, as her father used to say, “You can do a lot with your life, as long as you have balance”.

 ‘I’ve always been someone with lots of interests who was constantly trying out new ideas.
 When I was nearing the end of my training contract, I was exploring options such as corporate responsibility roles, running my wine tasting business full-time, or working in the Samaritans’ head office.
 None of the options felt quite right, but I knew that I didn’t want to be a career lawyer.